Tollison70/Lottery_App/README.md

 # Lottery_App

-Welcome to the Lottery Picker App!
+Welcome to the Lottery_App!
 This simple application helps users pick random lottery numbers for PowerBall and Mega Millions.

 - Random number generation for different lottery games.
 - Intuitive and user-friendly interface.